-is a constant cost industry-that all that needs to be done when demand increases is (1) to run the plants more shifts per day, the higher labor costs exactly offsetting the lower overhead costs per unit, or else (2) put up new plants with the same costs as the old.
+TABLE 7.3 SULFUR, UNITED STATES PRODUCTION AND PRICES, 1926-37 demand increases is (1) to run the plants more shifts per day, the higher labor costs exactly offsetting the lower overhead costs per unit, or else (2) put up new plants with the same costs as the old.
 However, there is some question about this.
-Sulfur5 is produced under oligopolistic conditions, and the stability of its prices probably results from this rather than from cost considerations.
+Sulfur is produced under oligopolistic conditions, and the stability of its prices probably results from this rather than from cost considerations.